MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Set-Label.md

 ---
 external help file: Microsoft.Exchange.TransportMailflow-Help.xml
 applicable: Office 365 Security & Compliance Center
-title: New-ComplianceRetentionEvent
+title: Set-Label
 schema: 2.0.0
 monikerRange: "o365scc-ps"
 ---

-# New-ComplianceRetentionEvent
+# Set-Label

 ## SYNOPSIS
 This cmdlet is available only in the Office 365 Security & Compliance Center.
 For more information, see Office 365 Security & Compliance Center PowerShell (https://technet.microsoft.com/library/mt587091.aspx).

-Use the New-ComplianceRetentionEvent cmdlet to create compliance retention events in your organization.
+Use the Set-Label cmdlet to modify labels in your organization.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).